rapid7/metasploit-framework/Using-ReflectiveDLL-Injection.md

 ## Step 4: Adding the framework module
 Once you've got the DLL working and have it compiling with ReflectiveLoader, you have to make a framework module to use it.
 OJ's [exploits/capcom_sys_exec](https://github.com/rapid7/metasploit-framework/blob/master/modules/exploits/windows/local/capcom_sys_exec.rb) is a great place to start looking as an examples; it is super easy and simple to read, so let's review:

-(1) Make sure you have a handle to a process….
+(1) Make sure you have a handle to a process.
 The easiest way be able to get a handle to a process is to launch your own:
 `notepad_process = client.sys.process.execute('notepad.exe', nil, {'Hidden' => true})`

 (2) We need to write to that process and launch a thread in the process, so let's get a handle to the process with ALL_ACCESS attributes: